Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * RRF maintains a flag for the absolute/relative positioning state.
 As such, the following is true:
   * Each input channel (SD card, USB, http, telnet etc) has its own flag for the absolute/relative positioning state.
   * At the end of running config.g at startup, the flag state is copied to all input channels.
 If no absolute/relative positioning is specified in config.g, the default G90 (absolute) is used.
   * The flag state is saved when a macro starts and is restored when a macro ends.
+This applies only to macros, not to job files.
+Changes made during job files persist for the session or until they are changed again.

 ## G91: Set to Relative Positioning